Azure-Samples/azure-javascript-labs/2-windows-oss-terminal-wsl/README.md

 To have multiple panes within our Ubuntu 18 shell we can use Tmux.
 Here's how:
 <!---
-From the Ubuntu 18 shell run `sudo apt install tmux -y` (password: oscon) Installing this before hand, so they won't need to install.
+From the Ubuntu 18 shell run `sudo apt install tmux -y` (password: nodejs) Installing this before hand, so they won't need to install.
 -->
 1. Open the Ubuntu 18 shell.
-2. Start a new tmux session by typing `tmux` and pressing enter
+2. Start a new tmux session by typing `tmux` and pressing enter.
 3. Add panes using the following:
     - Press **CTRL+B** and then **"** to split the screen vertically
     - Press **CTRL+B** and then **%** to split the screen horizontally
     - Use **CTRL+B** and then the arrow keys to navigate between the screens
     - Use whatever mix and match of cool apps you'd like here.
 I recommend using `htop` in the top Window, `cmatrix` on the bottom left and `cacafire`
-    - To quit a window press **CTRL+B** and then **x** and then press **y** to accept.
+    - To quit a window press **CTRL+B** and then **x** and then press **y** to accept
-    - Quit all windows to exit the tmux session.
+    - Quit all windows to exit the tmux session

 ## Run a Node Project in WSL

-In the Terminal using your OSCON profile, navigate to `~\projects\`
+In the Terminal using your Node+JS profile, navigate to `~\projects\`
 1. run `cd node-shopping-cart`
 2. run `npm install`
 3. run `npm start`
 4. Use a web browser to open <http://localhost:3000> to see the site is working.
 You are now running the Linux version of NodeJS locally on Windows via WSL.

 ### Debug the Node Project with VS Code
-1. While still in the OSCON profile in Terminal, close the previous running instance of NodeJS if you haven't already.
+1. While still in the Node+JS profile in Terminal, close the previous running instance of NodeJS if you haven't already.
 We're now going to start the same project using VS Code.
-2. Navigate to the '`\projects\nodejs-shopping-cart` directory and type `code-insiders .` to open the project in VS Code
+2. Navigate to the '`\projects\nodejs-shopping-cart` directory and type `code-insiders .` to open the project in VS Code.
-3. This opens VS Code on Windows with a feature to debug the NodeJS project running in WSL
+3. This opens VS Code on Windows with a feature to debug the NodeJS project running in WSL.
 4. In VS Code you can run the debugger and use breakpoints.
 You're using a Windows code editor/debugger for a project running the Linux NodeJS.
 Pretty cool!

 ## Customize Windows Terminal

-Let's make the OSCON profile look more like Ubuntu.
-Using your OSCON profile, update the properties below in the JSON.
+Let's make the Node+JS profile look more like Ubuntu.
+Using your Node+JS profile, update the properties below in the JSON.
 As you update your profile, the Terminal will automatically reflect your changes.
 1. Set `"useAcrylic" : false,`
 2. Set `"fontFace" : "Ubuntu Mono",`
 3. Set `"fontSize" : 14,`